-After a long winter of hibernation, the beginning of spring is the perfect time to detox your body.
+After a long holiday weekend, the beginning of a new week is the perfect time to detox your body.
 Detoxing does not have to be extreme.
 There is no need to subject your body to harsh cleansing programs that leave you exhausted and unable to go about your day.
 Detoxing should leave you feeling energized, refreshed, and glowing!
-This simple three-day detox plan will start you off on the right foot to feeling and looking your best this spring.
+This simple three-day detox plan will start you off on the right foot to feeling and looking your best.

 For the next three days, eliminate all sugars, alcohol, soda, processed food, grains, gluten, and animal products from your diet.
 In their place, enjoy green juices, smoothies, and plant-based meals.
 The only sweetener recommended for use is liquid stevia, which is all-natural, comes from a plant, and has zero glycemic impact.
 It is also very important to stay well hydrated by drinking water.
 Water is essential to help your body release toxins.
 The key is not to deprive your body but instead to flood it with nutrients to help it clean house.